 How can I avoid skunked beers?

-Simple, don’t leave your beer exposed to light, and bottle in brown bottles which effectively screen the light.
+Simple, don’t leave your beer exposed to light, and bottle in brown beer bottles which effectively screen the light.
 If you are drinking in full sun use smaller glasses more frequently or get a German style stein with a lid!

 To experience the effect more clearly, one of this is one of the simplest of experiments to try:

 Select a beer that you know well, be sure that the carton is unopened (to protect from light) and open two bottles.
 Using a funnel with a tube on, decant one bottle back into a chilled brown glass bottle the other into a chilled green glass or clear glass beer bottle.
 Recap as soon as possible.
 Make sure the beer is as cold as you can get it – it will lose less gas that way.
-The reason for the brown bottle to brown bottle transfer is so the both samples have the same carbonation level.
+The reason for the brown beer bottle to brown beer bottle transfer is so the both samples have the same carbonation level.
 Now take both recapped bottles and place them in the sun for just 8 – 10 minutes then put them back in the fridge to chill.

 Next day pour a sample from each bottle and do a side by side comparison.
-The brown bottle sample should be very similar to the others in the carton – just a little less carbonated.
+The brown beer bottle sample should be very similar to the others in the carton – just a little less carbonated.
 The green bottle however can develop a papery or cardboard like flavour, become less bitter, and loses sprightliness and becomes dull.
 This beer is said to be light struck.
 The culprit is hop constituents being degraded by near UV light.
 Brown glass adsorbs 100% of light at this wavelength green glass about 40% and clear glass around 10%.

 You can sometimes notice this if you are drinking in the sun the beer in your glass will change flavour if you take too long about it!
 If you have to drink in the sun try smaller glasses or get an old style German Stein with a lid!